Matching Paint Colors Perfectly

 The same color formula will render different shades of a color depending upon the sheen or gloss of the final paint.
 Keep that in mind!

-If you decide to attempt it yourself, the process requires patience, excellent lighting, soap and water, and lots of luck.
+If you decide to color match paint yourself, the process requires patience, excellent lighting, soap and water, and lots of luck.
+You can do it.

 I've had great success in the past.
 Recently I successfully matched a nine-year-old light beige color in a client's living room.